 The damage done by this invasive species can’t be underestimated; it takes a toll on both businesses and local ecosystems.
-Hotels have had to curtail business due to overwhelming seaweed piles washing ashore, while certain wildlife populations suffer from declining habitat quality as well as food shortages caused by reduced nutrient input into coastal waters.

-Cozumel’s Leeward Orientation Saves It From The Seaweed Pileups
+Cozumel’s Leeward Orientation Saves it from The Seaweed Pileups

 It’s really lucky that Cozumel’s main tourism and residential areas have been mostly unscathed by the great Atlantic Sargassum belt.
 With its leeward orientation, the Island has managed to avoid most of the seaweed pileups that have become all too common in nearby Caribbean islands.

 This is due to two factors: firstly, the prevailing trade winds help keep sargassum away from shorelines; secondly, currents and tides often carry it out into deeper waters offshore.
 Put together, these natural elements mean beachgoers can enjoy their vacation without worrying about uninvited guests washing up on the sand.

 Cozumel’s East Side of the island, a.k.a.
 The Other Side or The Wild Side, does suffer from seaweed piles on years that the sargassum blooms are especially bad, however.